It’s Business Continuity Awareness Week – Why Communication is Vital during a Cyberattack

 - Who needs to be included in an IT incident response plan?

 - IT Security: is likely to fix the issue.
-If an organisation does not have a dedicated security team, employees must be assigned to deal with a security crisis when it occurs.
+If an organization does not have a dedicated security team, employees must be assigned to deal with a security crisis when it occurs.

 - Incident Team: who is going to co-ordinate the response?
 Who should be contacted following a breach and how are you going to reach them?
 Define an escalation point.